 Generally, victims of intoxication caused by a third-party face severe stress.
 Factors that contribute to stress can be physical pain, mental distress, emotional trauma, and financial distress.

 PMR Law’s attorneys can help victims of these cases with their recovery process.
 Our attorneys have years of experience handling these types of cases.
-Our lawyers fought hard for the case referenced at the beginning of this post, securing compensation for the man’s wife and three children for his loss and the damages they suffered from his death.
+The lawyers fought hard for the case referenced at the beginning of this post, securing compensation for the man’s wife and three children for his loss and the damages they suffered from his death.
 Our experienced attorneys know the strategies that insurance companies use to try to pay less or to have a victim’s claim declared invalid.

 Additionally, victims of drunk-driving-related accidents are eligible to receive an additional benefit from the Texas Crime Victims Compensation Fund.
 This benefit is an essential, yet often overlooked, support component for crime victims.